 Example: Mary has a son Doug and a daughter Susie, both with disability, whose combined care load qualifies her for CP.
 Mary lives on the family farm which is several hours drive from the city.
 Doug requires long term hospitalisation, for approximately 6 weeks, due to complications of his disability.
 Mary is unable to regularly attend the hospital on a daily basis to participate in his care as she needs to maintain Susie's care needs at home.
 In this example qualification for CP cannot be maintained as constant care on a daily basis is not being provided to both care receivers.
 Mary can however access and use her entitlement to the 63 days of temporary cessation of care provisions of CP.
 If the temporary cessation of care days were exhausted it would then be at the discretion of the Secretary's delegate to assess whether the carer's situation was a special reason where it would be appropriate to extend the period of CP.

-Note: If CP has been cancelled because the carer has used more than 63 days temporary cessation of care, the carer may reapply for CP if they resume caring.
-The carer would only be entitled to further temporary cessation of care days FOR THE REMAINDER OF THAT CALENDAR YEAR, if the delegate exercised the Secretary's discretion for special reasons.
-If the carer ceased to provide care in the same calendar year their payment could be cancelled again but the carer is entitled to reapply each time they resume caring.
+If CP has been cancelled because the carer has used more than 63 temporary cessation of care days for the calendar year, and CP has been suspended for more than 6 months, the carer may reapply for CP if they resume the provision of constant care (to the same care receiver).
+The carer would only be entitled to further temporary cessation of care days for the remainder of that calendar year, if the delegate exercised the Secretary’s discretion for special reasons.

 Hospitalisation